whiteoctober/BreadcrumbsBundle/README.md

 Installation
 ============

-1. Configure templating for your application if you haven't already.
+1. Configure templating for your application if you haven't already (only for Symfony < 4.3).
 For example:

     ```yaml
     # app/config/config.yml (Symfony <=3)